alex-suspicious/OctoTex/README.txt

-Hello reader!
+#OctoTex
-Ok heres what you need to know, first things first, you need to capture textures in game using remix, if you did this already, read the next lines.
+This tool is heavily experimental!

-Open the remixer folder in cmd ( terminal ) and write the next commands:
+##Description

-python3 load.py
+This tool allows you to load captured textures from rtx remix, convert them to png, upscale with ESRGAN or RealESRGAN, generate octahedral normals, roughness, metalness maps, and write it back to the existing rtx remix mod, or create a new one ( recomended )

-// This will load all the textures to the remixer/textures/processing/diffuse folder as .png files
+##Attention

-python3 upscale.py
+If you don't want or cannot use upscaler, just drag all the textures from remixer/textures/processing/diffuse folder to the remixer/textures/processing/upscaled folder.
-// This will upscale all the textures in remixer/textures/processing/diffuse folder and saves them in remixer/textures/processing/upscaled folder
+For the first time, all of the steps may take a while, then the process will be faster.

-python3 pbr.py
+##Steps
-// This will generate normal, roughness and metal map for textures in remixer/textures/processing/upscaled folder, all the maps will be located in the their types folders, if it's normal map, then it'll be remixer/textures/processing/normals and etc
+1. python load.py ( then select from what folder tou want to load textures )                   // Textures will be in the textures/processing/diffuse folder

-// After you've done everything without errors, use this python3 write.py
+2. python upscale.py ( you will need an Nvidia GPU, pytorch with cuda support installed )      // Textures will be in the textures/processing/upscaled folder
-// This will convert all your textures, normals, and roughness to DDS files, put them to the mod folder, and adds material to the replacements.usda file AUTOMATICALLY!
+3. python pbr.py ( this will generate all the pbr textures to the their folders )              // Textures will be in the textures/processing/normals ** roughness ** metallness folders

-P.S If you don't want or cannot use upscaler, just drag all the textures from remixer/textures/processing/diffuse folder to the remixer/textures/processing/upscaled folder.
+4. python write.py ( this will write all the changes back, it will promt to what mod you want to write it, IT'S RECOMENDED TO CREATE A NEW MOD! )
-For the first time, all of the steps may take a while, if you have a high quality textures or alot of them, you need to wait, then the process will be faster.
+And that's it!

 Good luck! :)

 This project is possible because my boss gave me an RTX gpu, and allowed me to work on this project in office some time, so, i'll be glad if you check his website, thanks! https://fst.kz/